Russian Bear: Use in post-1991 Russia

+United Russia, the main political party in Russia, uses a bear in its logo.

 After the dissolution of the Soviet Union, there was some support in the Russian Parliament for having a bear as the new Russian coat of arms, with the supporters pointing out, "Russia is anyway identified in the world with the Bear".
 Eventually, however, it was the Tsarist-era coat of arms of the double-headed eagle that was restored.

 In Russia, associations with the image of the bear have received relatively mixed reactions.
 On one hand, Russians themselves appreciate the bear for its raw power and cunning, and bears are very often used as mascots or as a part of a design on a logo.
 On the other hand, the overuse of the image of the bear by foreigners visiting Russia prior to 20th century led to the image of bear being a sort of insider joke that postulates that "Russian streets are full of bears" as an example of factually-inaccurate information about Russia.

 Later, the bear was taken up as the symbol of the United Russia Party, which has dominated political life in Russia since the early 2000s.
 Coincidentally, the surname of Dmitry Medvedev, the Russian president elected in 2008, is an inflectional form of the word медведь, thus meaning "of the bears".